connervieira/Predator/README.md

 ### Alerts

-Predator supports real-time alerts, allowing the user to be notified when a license plate matching one on a list is detected.
-This can be used to detect employee vehicles, spot vehicles involved in AMBER alerts, etc.
+Predator supports customizable real-time alerts, allowing the user to be notified when a license plate matching one on a list is detected through an audible sound, a visual cue, webhooks, and even push notifications!

 ### Safe

-Predator comes with several features that improve safety in vehicle-based installation.
-Predator supports displaying large recognizable shapes to tell the driver of important events at a glance.
-Predator even supports recognizable audible alerts, eliminating the need to look away from the road all-together.
+Predator is designed to be safe, regardless of the installation context.
+It's easy to configure Predator to completely hands free, ensuring that you don't have to look away from the road when Predator runs in a mobile context.

 ### Dash-cam